tufty/data-parallel-scheme/doc/concept.md

 ##Implementation issues##

+###Structure###

+It makes sense to have a multi-layer design, especially if it's possible I will have to fall back on OpenGL or some other method.

 ###Efficiency###

 Obviously, what we want to do is write code that's efficient.
 This is a good resource to keep